kpal81xd/docs.krunker.io/docs/files/user_interface.md

 # update div text by id
 GAME.UI.updateDIVText(
     id, # str ID of div
-    text, # str text value to update to
+    text # str text value to update to
 );
 ```